-Receive a study payment of up to £948
+Receive a study payment of £948 for your time

 We are looking for Caucasian men and women with type 2 diabetes aged 18 to 65 years to test a potential (i.e. investigational) medicine to treat type 2 diabetes.

 This trial will involve you staying with us for a few days (see below) at our private medical facility in London Bridge.

 - The investigational medicine works by binding certain hormones which are produced after eating a meal, causing a decrease in blood sugar levels.

 - The aim of this trial is to determine how safe and well tolerated the investigational medicine is when given to patients with type 2 diabetes.